DNP Program Faculty

 Dr. Prior retired from the U.S. Army after 25 years of active service, working most recently as CNO of Army Facilities.
 His scholarship interests focus on primary care, especially contraception, and history of military medicine.

-Assistant Professor, Coordinator of Nursing Administration Programs
+Assistant Professor, Director of Systems Leadership Programs

 Robyn Stamm, DNP, APRN, CPNP-PC/AC